awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-collecteksinstancelogs.md

   Type: String

   Description: \(Required\) ID of the Amazon EKS EC2 instance you want to collect logs from\.
-The SSM Agent must be installed on the instance you specify\.
 + LogDestination

   Type: String